madetech/handbook/team-norms/development_practices.md

  - Request clarifications if you're unsure
  - Don't be scared to speak to the customer
  - Involve any other specialists that might be available to you

+## Document the decision making process using ADR

+Software design choices should be recorded using [ADR's](https://github.com/madetech/architecture-decision-log) (ADR stands for Architecture decision record)